1. Parents

 Abu Hurayrah’s kindness toward her mother

-Marwan used to make Abu Hurayra his agent and he used to be located in Dhu'l-Hulayfa.
-His mother was in one house and he was in another.
-When he wanted to go out, he would stop at her door and say, "Peace be upon you, mother, and the mercy of Allah and His blessing."
-She would reply, "And peace be upon you, my son, and the mercy of Allah and His blessing."
-Then he said, "May Allah have mercy on you as you raised me when I was a child."
-She answered, "May Allah have mercy on you as you were dutiful to me when I was old."
-Whenever he wanted to go inside, he would do something similar.
+He said: When he wanted to go out, he would stand at her door and say, “Peace be upon you, my mother, and the mercy of Allah and His blessings.”
+She would say, “And upon you be peace, my son, and the mercy of Allah and His blessings.”
+Then he would say, “May Allah have mercy on you as you raised me when I was small.”
+And she would say, “May Allah have mercy on you as you have been dutiful to me when I am old.”
+Then when he wanted to enter, he would do the same.

 Ensuring that parents are pleased with you

-'Abdullah ibn 'Amr said, "A man came to the Prophet ﷺ and made a pledge to him that he would do hijrah.
+a man came to the Prophet ﷺ and made a pledge to him that he would do hijrah.
 He left his parents who were in tears.
-The Prophet said, 'Go back to them and make them laugh as you made them weep.'"
+The Prophet said, "Go back to them and make them laugh as you made them weep."

 جَاءَ رَجُلٌ إِلَى النَّبِيِّ ﷺ يُبَايِعُهُ عَلَى الْهِجْرَةِ وَتَرَكَ أَبَوَيْهِ يَبْكِيَانِ فَقَالَ: «ارْجِعْ إِلَيْهِمَا وَأَضْحِكْهُمَا كَمَا أَبْكَيْتَهُمَا»